tinyplex/tinybase/site/guides/14_releases.md

 automatically.

-The non-minified version of the code is now default and you need to be explicit with you _want_ minified code.
+The non-minified version of the code is now default and you need to be explicit when you _want_ minified code.
 Previously you would add `/debug` to the import path to get non-minified code, but now you add `/min` to the import path to get _minified_ code.